Rhubarb & Tahini Blondies

 1. To roast the rhubarb: preheat the oven to 350° F. Slice the rhubarb on a bias into 1/2” pieces.
 Grab an old sheet tray or pan that you don’t mind (maybe) damaging.
 Toss the rhubarb with a handful of sugar and roast for 20 minutes, then cool completely.

-2. In a large bowl, combine the sugars, vanilla, and melted butter with a whisk.
+2. In a large bowl, combine the sugar, honey, and melted butter with a whisk.
 Add the vanilla extract.

 3. Whisk in the yolk and egg until fully combined.
 Add the tahini and whisk a few more times.